How To Create A Production Manual // 5 Steps To Write A Guide For Manufacturing Your Product

 Step_01 // Install Software To Design The Manual

 The first step is to install software to write a production manual.
 Remember: The manual has to be printed on paper and delivered to the supplier.
 You only need basic tools from the MS Office set, such as Word, PowerPoint, or Excel.
-Cloud tools like Google Docs can also get the job done.
+Cloud tools like Google Docs can also accomplish the task.
 Suppose you want to make a more advanced manual.
 In that case, you can hire a graphics designer to compile the text on a printable image using Adobe Photoshop or Illustrator.
 These tools are easy to manage and can make future editing straightforward.

 Example: You want to assemble an electric bike.
 To assemble the e-bike, you start by assembling the frame.
 The handlebars are then attached to the frame.
 Once you have the handlebars, you attach the wheels.
 Once the wheels are attached, you attach the wiring, motor, and battery.
 This completes the bike assembly.
 Now, you have a step-by-step production summary you can expand on.